coppertop-bones/bones-kernel/docs/type system.md

 # Bones type system

-In bones, a type is considered a label that is used by the type system to check some aspects of the validity of a program, to generate code from a template and to manage memory.
-This label or type is attached to name, i.e. a function or a value, always in the building process, sometimes at runtime to track a contained object in a union, and to tag objects in kernel managed memory.
+In bones, we can think of a type as just a label that is used by the type system to check program consistency, generate code from a pro forma (aka a template) and to manage memory.
+This label or type is attached to a variable name in the building process, at runtime to track objects in a union, and in memory management meta data.
 The tag is needed for a garbage collection style termed conservative on stack, precise on heap.
 Side note: we allow conservative escape hatches on the heap to handle things like C unions, and pin both conservatively reference objects and objects shared outside of the kernel.

 Every type has a unique identity, used at build time for inference, checking, code generation and compilation, etc, at runtime to distinguish types in a union which cannot be statically determined, and by the kernel for precise memory management.

-## metatypes
+## Metatypes

-We have the following sorts of types: nominal \
+We have the following sorts of types: nominal - an atomic (can't be broken down into smaller parts) type that is identified by a name \
-intersection, union - set relation types \
+intersection, union - subtype relationships \
 tuple, struct - aggregate (aka product) types \
 sequence, map, function - arrow (aka exponential) types

 Any type that can recursively reach its own definition is flagged as such.

-Types can be grouped into exclusive sets where types of a particular exclusion may only appear once in a definition.
+Types can be grouped into exclusive sets where types of a particular exclusion may only appear once in an intersection.
 For example, the exclusive set "memory" (aka "concrete type" by Wikipedia) is used to prevent the creation of intersections like Int & Double.
 Other examples include, finance / business types such as Currency (possibly with subtypes GBP, USD, etc) and FX (GBPUSD, USDEUR, USDJPY, etc) and physical types such as feet, inches, cm, hour,